w314/notes/javaNotes/javaBasics.md

 > Describe the difference between the stack and the heap.

-To run an application in an optimal way, JVM divides memory into stack and heap memory.
-Whenever we declare new variables and objects, call a new method JVM designates memory to these operations from either Stack Memory or Heap Space.
+JVM divides memory into stack and heap memory.

 ### `Stack`

-- area in memory keeps track of the currently executing methods
+- area in memory
+- keeps track of the currently executing methods
 - stores any variables that these methods create and use
 - smaller than heap
 - `Stack` Memory in Java is used for: